-Unlike Child Protection Meetings or Core Group Meetings, these are legal meetings, and you are entitled to be legally represented.
-You will have the benefit of Legal Aid to cover your legal fees, whatever your financial circumstances.
-Your children’s social worker, team manager, and head of social worker will also attend the meeting together with their legal representative.
+Whatever your financial circumstances, you will have the benefit of Legal Aid to cover your legal fees.
+Your children’s social worker, team manager, and the local authority's head of social work will also attend the meeting, together with their legal representatives.